 The tax-free aspect of the travel nursing pay package can get really confusing.
-Different travel nursing companies approach and handle it in different ways.
-You’ll find many travel nursing companies that refer to the Meals and Incidental Expenditure (M&IE) stipend as one of the components of their travel nursing pay package.
-Like the rest of the travel nursing pay package, the M&IE stipend can be confusing.
+Different companies approach and handle it in different ways.
+You’ll find many companies that refer to the Meals and Incidental Expenditure (M&IE) stipend as one of the components of their pay package.
+Like the rest of the pay package, the M&IE stipend can be confusing.
 Recruiters often use different terms when describing it.
 Different agencies offer different amounts in the same area.
 Recruiters often do a poor job of defining it clearly.
 In the end, travel nurses are often left wondering what’s really going on with this compensation variable.

 What is a travel nursing M&IE Stipend?

-The first point of confusion for travel nurses relates to the terminology used by different travel nursing recruiters and travel nursing companies when referring to M&IE. Travel nurses might hear M&IE referred to as “Per Diem”, or “The Stipend”, or “The Tax Advantage Program” or some other ambiguous term.
+The first point of confusion for travel nurses relates to the terminology used by different recruiters and companies when referring to M&IE. Travel nurses might hear M&IE referred to as “Per Diem”, or “The Stipend”, or “The Tax Advantage Program” or some other ambiguous term.
 These terms are ambiguous because they have multiple meanings and none of the multiple meanings refers specifically to M&IE.

 For example, “Per Diem” is Latin for “per day” and is also used to describe PRN staffing.
 A “Stipend” is any fixed sum of money paid periodically for services or to defray expenses.
 And “The Tax Advantage Program” is a catch-all phrase used to define the entirety of tax-free compensation being offered.
 So when a recruiter refers to one specific variable, like M&IE, by one of these catch all phrases, it’s easy to see how travel nurses can get confused.
 It’s like the recruiter is running a “Who’s on first?” skit.

-Travel nursing recruiters would be wise to use specific terms when identifying the various components of the travel nursing pay package.
+Recruiters would be wise to use specific terms when identifying the various components of the pay package.
 They should use the terms “travel stipend”, “lodging stipend”, and “M&IE stipend” when referring to these items.
 Unless, of course, their goal is to confuse travel nurses, in which case, they’re doing a great job.
 To guard against this, travel nurses should ask for compensation quotes that itemize the specifics when comparing travel nursing pay packages.

 Paying the travel nursing M&IE Stipend